earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 It goes like this:

-When a new developer tooling innovation is discovered, newer programming languages get a chance to bake that innovation into their language.
-Doing so gives them an incremental advantage, and these increments add up over time to a better developer experience and make older languages feel old.
+When a new developer tooling innovation is discovered, newer programming languages get a chance to bake that innovation into their language tooling.
+Doing so gives them an incremental advantage, and these increments add up over time to a better developer experience.

+So newer languages have one clear well thought out way to do something and older langauges will have either many contradictory ways or no ways at all, do the same thing.
+And this makes older languages feel old.

 {% include cta/cta1.html %}